When does field placement begin and end?

-Field placement begins approximately two weeks after the start of classes and ends the last week in April.
+Field placement begins approximately two weeks after the start of classes and ends the Friday of the last week of spring semester classes, usually the last week in April or first week in May.

 Can I choose my field placement?

-No, the Placement Committee is responsible for selecting your field placement based on your geographic location, prior experience and expectations, while striving to provide an internship that will broaden your educational and life experiences.
+No, the Placement Committee will select your first-year field placement based on your departmental choice, prior experience, expectations, specific circumstances and geographic location while striving to provide an internship that will broaden your educational and life experiences.

 Can I do my field placement where I work?